lightningspore/seedsigner-luckfox-pico/README.md

 ## Dev machine setup

 ### Install ADB
-I find developing for the Luckfox Pico device to be fairly convenient since it works with `adb`.
+Developing for the Luckfox Pico device is quite convenient since the devices never connect to the internet and you can access the device shell using `adb`.
 You can push files back and forth to your dev machine, and you can access the device as a shell easily.
 ```
 # mac
 brew install homebrew/cask/android-platform-tools